Mattixonix/real-estate-manager/readme.md

 <h1>Real Estate Manager</h1>

 <p>
-  The Real Estate Manager module provides system for managing and additionally presenting any real estate in multiple ways.
+  The Real Estate Manager module provides a system for managing and additionally presenting any real estate in multiple ways.
 </p>
 <p>